How Much Does It Cost to Finish a Basement?

-- Will the current electrical system be OK with the additional load of the finished basement?
+- Will the current electrical system function properly with the additional load of the finished basement?

 - What are the best ways to save money on this project?

-Deciding to take on a basement finishing project while staying within your budget can be a daunting process.
-Here are some frequently asked questions about basement finishing costs to help guide you in your decisions.
+Deciding to take on a basement finishing project while staying within a budget can be a daunting process.
+Here are some frequently asked questions about basement finishing costs to help guide homeowners in their decision-making.

 Q. How much does it cost to finish a 1,000-square-foot basement?

 It costs about $15,000 on average to finish a 1,000-square-foot basement, with the cost ranging between $7,000 and $23,000.
 If the homeowner is interested in hiring an interior designer, they can expect to add approximately $50 to $200 per hour.

 Q. How much does it cost to remodel a basement?